How would you like a daily living room massage to support your running adventures?

 You can purchase the Trigger Point Ultimate 6 Kit (with Book and DVD) at Trigger Point.

-You can also purchase Trigger Point Ultimate 6 Kit (with Book only) or various pieces of the kit and receive an Endurance Buzz visitor discount (10% at checkout) at Running Warehouse.
+You can also purchase Trigger Point Ultimate 6 Kit (with Book only) at Running Warehouse (Shoes, Packs, Clothes, Lights, and more…plus 2-day free shipping!).

 Who else has used the Trigger Point products?
 What are your thoughts on them?